Accounting in Everyday Life

 • Student loan interest deduction: any interest paid when making student loan payments.

-• Tuition and fees for qualified education for yourself, your spouse or dependents.
+• Tuition and fees for qualified education for yourself, your spouse, or dependents.

 • Domestic production activities deduction.